LADI/jack-audio-connection-kit-docs/Home.md

   * https://github.com/IARI/alsa_jack_gui - a qt-based gui to manage alsa_in and alsa_out daemons
 * [Zita-ajbridge](http://kokkinizita.linuxaudio.org/linuxaudio/zita-ajbridge-doc/quickguide.html)

+## Session Management
+Both LASH/LADISH and JACK Session are deprecated, and the use of [NSM](https://linuxaudio.github.io/new-session-manager) and an NSM GUI like [Agordejo](https://laborejo.org/agordejo/) is recommended.

 ## PulseAudio
 * [JACK and Pulseaudio](wiki/WalkThrough_User_PulseOnJack)
 * [PulseAudio and Jack](http://0pointer.de/blog/projects/when-pa-and-when-not.html)